 - add a plank jack while in the plank position

 - add a tuck jump while in the standing position

 Whatever type of burpee variation you choose, the most important thing is to ensure that you maintain the proper form.
 Another trick to nailing the burpee is to perform it as quickly as possible.
 This way, you may find yourself getting breathless and sweaty after only 10 reps.

 Now, onto the nitty-gritty, exactly what muscles do burpees work?

 What Do Burpees Work?

-Burpees are a challenging exercise that work many of the major muscle groups in the body.
+Burpees is a challenging exercise that works many of the major muscle groups in the body.
 As described above, a burpee is essentially a two-part exercise: a push-up followed by a leap in the air.